LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 Write a program that asks the user for 3 numbers.
 Return the product of these 3 numbers multiplied together.
 If the user puts in less than 3 numbers, return 0;
 If the user puts in more than 3 numbers, only multiply the first 3.
+If the number is not a number, default that value to 1.

 Example: